aphiria/aphiria/README.md

 We appreciate any and all contributions to Aphiria.
 Please read the [documentation](https://www.aphiria.com/docs/0.x/contributing.html) to learn how to contribute.

+## Community

+If you have general questions or comments about Aphiria, join our [GitHub Discussions](https://github.com/aphiria/aphiria/discussions).

 ## Directory Structure

 Aphiria is organized as a mono repo.
 Each library is contained in _src/{library}_, and contains _src_ and _tests_ directories.